top of page

 DR rushes right back in

 B: That is so vastly like Fletcher!
-(B & N laugh) - fear not my good Dr. Breeches - he needs no fever to go rogue, as you say, he often wears tea-kettles instead of shoes
+(B & N laugh) - fear not my good Dr. Breeches - he needs no fever to go rogue, as you say, and often wears tea-kettles instead of shoes

 F strides saucily in

-F: Good day my fine gentlemen!- is your hair thinning? - come buy my lovely dark auburn locks - you sir (to B) - your strength has been depleted by the careless Samson-like distribution of your hair to young ladies - here, let me glue this on (attempts to attack B with his own hair)
+F: Good day my fine gentlemen!
+Is your hair thinning? - come buy my lovely dark auburn locks - you sir (to B) - your strength has been depleted by the careless Samson-like distribution of your hair to young ladies - here, let me glue this on (attempts to attack B with his own hair)

-DR: Yes - Milord!
+DR: Indeed - milord!

 DR treats both N and F with the dreaded, ere effective, glyster - B mops their fevered brows and reads the rough draft of CHP as they recover

-SCENE 3
+Scene 3

 Byron and co. have recovered - Lord Sligo is visiting

 S: How's all in the infirmary?
-Good god Byron! - you are twice as pale as I remember - which is to say - almost transparent
+Good god, Byron! - you are twice as pale as I remember, which is to say - almost transparent

 S waves his sailor's bonnet - leaves